sbravyi/BivariateBicycleCodes/README.md

 column 4: number of failed trials that resulted in a logical error.
 Each trial runs the noisy error correction circuit followed by a noiseless syndrome measurement of all stabilizers, decoding, and error correction.
 A trial is failed if error correction results in a non-identity logical Pauli error.
 Create "result" files using decoder_run.py

+distance_test.py calculates the distance of a BB code by solving an integer linear program

 [BCGMRY]
 Sergey Bravyi, Andrew Cross, Jay Gambetta, Dmitri Maslov, Patrick Rall, Theodore Yoder,